 2. Organize your fridge, freezer, and cupboards

-3. Plan your meal
+3. Plan your meals

 Some meals will be vegan versions of things you already love, such as swapping your meat mince to vegan mince in your spaghetti bolognese.
-Other meals will be things that you’ve never eaten before, so do some research and think about what you’d like to try.
+Other meals will be things you’ve never eaten before, so do some research and think about what you’d like to try.

 If cooking isn’t your forte, there are vegan meal delivery services that can send you vegan meal prep for the week.